Never2Far/component-calculator/README.md

 ![alt text](https://github.com/Never2Far/component-calculator/blob/master/frontend/src/images/color-chart.jpg?raw=true)

-The calculator is fully functional as-is, however users can make an account and sign-in if they wish to save their recent/frequent searches.
+The Component Calculator is fully functional as-is, however users can make an account and sign-in if they wish to save their recent/frequent searches.

 This app was created to satisfy the requirements of The Flatiron School's JavaScript Portfolio Project.
 This project was focused on creating a single-page application (SPA) using a Ruby on Rails server as a backend, and JavaScript(vanilla) for the front-end.
 All communication between the front-end and server is carried out asynchronously (AJAX), with JSON as the communication format.
 The backend features CRUD actions, and RESTful naming conventions.
 The project also show-cases the use of Object Oriented JavaScript to group related data and behavior.